ciarandeg/Parnassus/README.md

 - As a user, I want to be able to verify that my composition begins and ends with perfect consonances
 - As a user, I want to be able to save a composition to file
 - As a user, I want to be able to load a composition from file

+## Phase 4: Task 2
+The Validator class is robust.
+Its validate() method uses exceptions to provide multiple failstates without having to represent them as integer error codes.